 If your spouse has committed adultery, then condonation in Virginia has the ability to nullify your advantage in divorce proceedings and provide your spouse with a legal defense which could serve to erase the “fault.”

-Adultery, which is legally defined as the act of a married person voluntarily engaging in sexual intercourse with another person other than their spouse, is punishable as a class four misdemeanor.
+Adultery, which is legally defined as the act of a married person voluntarily engaging in sexual intercourse with another person other than their spouse, is punishable as a Class 4 misdemeanor.

 This leverage could be used to persuade the guilty spouse of agreeing to a settlement.

 If you and your spouse have minor children, your spouse’s act of adultery could help you gain primary custody.

 Hence, your spouse’s act of adultery could improve your chances of obtaining primary custody of your children.

 Division of Property

 Property division is the period of the divorce when you and your spouse have to divide up all separate and marital property.